angshumanSarmah/personal-profile/README.md

 # personal-profile
-This repo contains the basic personal profile of myself.
+This repo contains the portfolio of myself.

 Visit [this](https://angshumansarmah.github.io/personal-profile/).